The Names of the Twelve Tribes of

 associated with

-the Omer and
+the counting of the Omer and

 the 50 gates of Understanding.